Meia Praia – the #1 guide

 The sea here is very clean.
 The rock formations of Ponta da Piedade protect Meia Praia against waves from the southwest.
 This is why the sea here is relatively calm.
 There are no rocks in the water, which is great for swimming.
 Be warned that the sea can be very cold, even in the summer.
 The sea is very shallow at first and gets deeper very slowly.
 This makes it a good beach for families with young children.
 The beach is thus popular among Portuguese families, but also tourists find their way to this beach in the summer.

-In the summer, the beach attracts many people.
-However, the size of Meia Praia is also the biggest advantage of the beach.
-There is plenty of room for everyone.
-Even in the height of summer it is easy to find a good spot on the beach.
-It feels uncrowded, even when many people are on the beach.
 The busiest part of the beach is the western side, because it is close to the marina of Lagos.
 From here, the more you walk to the east, the more quiet it will become.
 The eastern side of the beach is much less touristic than the western side.
 This part of the beach is perfect for people that like privacy, but want to stay close to a big town as well.

 Unlike other beaches in Lagos (like Dona Ana and Camilo), Meia Praia is not surrounded by cliffs.
 The beach is backed by dunes.
 This makes that the beach can be quite windy on some days.
 Make sure to bring a parasol, which protects you from both the sun and the wind.
 And just as important: anchor your parasol securely into the ground, otherwise it might fly away.
 The wind on this beach also has its advantages.
 You will find a great variety of water sports here, including surfing, paragliding, sailing, windsurfing, jet skiing, kayaking, stand-up paddle boarding and kitesurfing.
 If you don’t have any equipment, don’t worry, you can rent it on the beach.